The Emergence of the Big Bang Theory

 The Impossibility of an Infinitely Old Universe

-The question of how the universe began isn’t just a scientific mystery—it’s also a deeply philosophical one.
+The question of whether the universe began isn’t just a scientific one, it’s deeply philosophical, too.
 One fascinating philosophical argument challenges the possibility of an infinite past by suggesting that an actual infinity of events is impossible to complete.
 Here’s how that works…

 Think about counting numbers: you start with 1, then 2, then 3, and keep going.
 No matter how long you count, you’ll never actually reach infinity.
 You’re always adding one more, which means the total number is growing but still finite.
 This is called a “potential infinity”—it’s never-ending in theory, but it’s not something you can ever fully realise.
 Counting to infinity is like trying to climb out of a pit with walls that stretch endlessly upward.
 No matter how far you climb, the top is always out of reach.

 Now, let’s apply this idea to the universe.
-Imagine time as a timeline, with the present moment marked as zero.
+Imagine a timeline, with the present moment marked as zero.
 Each day that’s passed is a point on the line: yesterday is -1, the day before is -2, and so on.
 If the universe had no beginning, the timeline would stretch infinitely into the past.
 But here’s the catch: if there were an infinite number of moments before now, how could we have ever arrived at today?
 It would be like trying to count from negative infinity to zero—an impossible task.
-Philosophically, it doesn’t make sense.
-If it truly took forever to get to this moment, we simply wouldn’t be here.

-To bring this idea to life, let’s use a thought experiment: Imagine a soldier about to fire their weapon.
+To bring this idea to life, let’s use another thought experiment: Imagine a soldier about to fire their weapon.
 Before pulling the trigger, they need permission from the soldier behind them.
-But that soldier also needs approval from the one behind them—and so on, in an endless chain of soldiers.
+But that soldier also needs approval from the one behind them, and so on, in an endless chain of soldiers.
 If no one is the first to give permission, would the initial soldier ever fire?
 Of course not.
 This highlights the problem with infinite regress: if an endless sequence of steps were required to reach the present, we’d never get here.
-That’s why the concept of an infinite series of past events doesn’t quite hold up—it’s just not workable.

-The famous mathematician David Hilbert put it this way, “The infinite is nowhere to be found in reality.
+The mathematician David Hilbert summarised it well: “The infinite is nowhere to be found in reality.
 It neither exists in nature nor provides a legitimate basis for rational thought… the role that remains for the infinite to play is solely that of an idea.”[xi]
 While “infinity” is a useful concept in mathematics and helps solve certain equations, it doesn’t show up in the physical universe as we know it.
-This is one reason we should be sceptical of the idea that the universe could be infinitely old.
+This is one reason I am sceptical of the idea that the universe could be infinitely old.

 The Cosmic Dawn: Naturalism’s Conundrum

-1. The Second Law of Thermodynamics: According to this law, the amount of useful energy in the universe is irreversibly decreasing.
+- The Second Law of Thermodynamics: According to this law, the amount of useful energy in the universe is irreversibly decreasing.
 If the universe were infinitely old, all its useful energy would have been exhausted by now.
 However, since there are still abundant sources of useful energy (such as the sun), it is logical to conclude that the universe is finite in age.
 This means that there was a starting point when the universe’s energy was introduced from an outside source that precedes the laws of thermodynamics.
-If the universe had existed throughout an actual infinite past, it would have reached an equilibrium state an infinite number of days ago, which clearly has not occurred.
+If the universe had existed throughout an actual infinite past, it would have reached an equilibrium state an infinite number of days ago.

-2. The Big Bang Theory: According to this theory, the universe began expanding from an extremely dense and hot state.
-Evidence such as the observed redshift of distant galaxies and the cosmic microwave background (CMB) suggests that the universe was once much smaller and denser, indicative of a beginning.
+- The Big Bang Theory: According to the Big Bang, the universe began expanding from an extremely dense and hot state, supported by the observed redshift of distant galaxies and the cosmic microwave background radiation (CMB).

-3. The Hawking-Penrose-Ellis Singularity Theorems: These theorems provide strong evidence for a beginning of the universe.
-They demonstrate that under general conditions, the universe must have originated from a singularity.
+- The Hawking-Penrose-Ellis Singularity Theorems: These theorems provide strong evidence for a beginning of the universe, that under general conditions, the universe originated from a singularity.

-4. The Borde-Guth-Vilenkin (BGV) Theorem states that any universe that has been, on average, expanding throughout its history cannot be past-eternal and must have a boundary in the past.
+- The Borde-Guth-Vilenkin (BGV) Theorem states that any universe that has been, on average, expanding throughout its history cannot be past-eternal and must have a boundary in the past.
 This boundary is interpreted as the starting point of spacetime, implying that time itself had a beginning.
-Since time and space are interwoven in both general relativity and quantum gravity theories, a beginning of time would indeed suggest a beginning of space as well.

-So, the Big Bang singularity model, along with theorems like BGV, strongly suggest the universe had a definite beginning—a “creation event.”
+Put it all together: The Big Bang singularity model, along with theorems like BGV, strongly suggest the universe had a beginning, a sort of “creation event.”

-Now, here’s a twist for those who think the universe is all there is—the foundation of the naturalistic worldview: If the universe is truly all-encompassing, then nothing outside of it could have caused it.
-This creates a problem for naturalism because it relies on the very thing it’s trying to explain: the origin of nature itself.
-In other words, trying to use naturalistic explanations to account for the beginning of the universe is like trying to lift yourself off the ground by pulling on your own shoelaces.
-For this reason, it’s reasonable to think that any explanation for how the universe began must go beyond naturalism and point to something outside the natural world—it must be non-naturalistic in nature.
+Now, if you see the universe as the ultimate reality, the whole picture with nothing beyond it, which is the heart of naturalistic thinking, it’s worth pausing on this point.
+I get the appeal; it’s a clean, self-contained way to make sense of the world.
+But the notion of an origin to the universe doesn’t neatly fit with that framework.
+If the universe is truly all-encompassing, then nothing outside of it could have caused it.
+This creates a genuine puzzle for naturalism, because it relies on the very thing it’s trying to explain: the origin of nature itself.
+Trying to use naturalistic explanations to account for the beginning of nature (or the universe) is like trying to lift yourself off the ground by pulling on your own shoelaces.
+For this reason, it’s reasonable to think that any explanation for how the universe began must go beyond naturalism, pointing to something non-natural or transcendent.

 This idea gains traction with the Hawking-Penrose Singularity theorem.
 The theorem suggests that, according to general relativity, the universe likely originated from a singularity—a state of infinite density and zero spatial volume in which classical physics breaks down.
-Space, time, matter, and energy are thought to have emerged as the universe expanded from this initial point.
-This challenges materialistic explanations, as material particles and energy fields could not subsist before spacetime itself.
-There was no “before” and no physical “thing” that could have caused it to happen.
+This indicates a beginning to spacetime, matter, and energy, thereby challenging materialistic accounts, since no material particles, fields, or physical processes could subsist “before” spacetime.
+In that sense there was no “before” and no material “thing” that could have caused the universe to begin.
 This idea mirrors the theological concept of creatio ex nihilo, or “creation out of nothing material.”

-If the universe had a beginning, it’s only natural to wonder what caused it.
+And if the universe did have a beginning, it feels only natural to ask what set it in motion.
 That curiosity leads us to consider that the universe’s origin might be rooted in a non-material or transcendent reality, a central tenet in many religious and philosophical traditions throughout human history.

-Some proponents of naturalism remain hopeful that future scientific advancements will eventually explain the universe’s origins within a naturalistic framework.
-However, this optimism amounts to a leap of faith—there’s no way to predict if or when such breakthroughs might occur or whether they’ll provide a clear, consistent naturalistic explanation.
-If the evidence suggests that naturalism is insufficient to explain the universe’s origin, placing hope in the possibility that future scientific discoveries will eventually support a naturalistic perspective is simply not enough.
-Instead, it’s more reasonable to consider other explanations that, while stepping outside the naturalistic view, remain firmly rooted in the evidence we have at hand.
-Relying too heavily on yet-to-be-made discoveries to support naturalistic assumption risks falling into the trap of an argument from ignorance.
+Now you might hope that future science will crack this puzzle within a purely natural framework—maybe quantum gravity or some multiverse theory will fill in the gaps.
+But that kind of optimism is really a leap of faith.
+There’s no way to predict if or when such breakthroughs might occur or whether they’ll even provide a clear, consistent naturalistic explanation.
+Logically, if the current evidence suggests naturalism hits a wall here, it’s worth exploring other explanations outside the naturalistic box that align with what we do know, rather than placing hope in the possibility that future scientific discoveries will eventually support a naturalistic perspective.
+Relying too heavily on yet-to-be-made discoveries to support naturalistic assumptions risks falling into the trap of an argument from ignorance.
 This kind of reasoning, often criticised in religious contexts, is equally problematic in scientific discourse.

 The Resurgence of the God Hypothesis

-The Judeo-Christian tradition has long held the belief that our universe was created by God, so theistic scientists naturally expected to find evidence of its beginning.
-Naturalism’s a priori dismissal of a non-natural cause for the universe made the idea of its eternal existence an appealing proposition.
+The Judeo-Christian tradition has long maintained that the universe was brought into being by God, leading its adherents to expect that traces of a cosmic beginning would one day be found.
+In contrast, naturalism’s a priori dismissal of any non-natural causes made the notion of an eternal universe intellectually attractive for many.
 Yet, over the past century, the pendulum of evidence has swung back in favour of theistic expectations.
 Does this hint at something greater?
 Could it support the idea of a Creator?
 These are big questions that deserve careful thought.
 Let’s avoid rushing to hasty conclusions, but at the same time, let’s not be too quick to dismiss the possibility.

 Firstly, let’s consider the initial argument put forward by Stephen Meyer:[xii]

 This syllogism suggests that the Big Bang Theory provides epistemic support, although not deductive proof, for the hypothesis of Judeo-Christian theism.
-It’s a fascinating start, but we can delve even deeper.
+It’s a fascinating start, but it’s far from a slam-dunk argument.

 The cosmological argument for the existence of a creator was first proposed by one of the greatest medieval polymaths, Al-Ghazali, a twelfth-century Muslim from Persia.
 He argued that the universe must have a beginning, and since nothing begins to exist without a cause, there must be a transcendent creator of the universe.
 We can summarise his argument in three steps: